We chatted to Maya Fire (AKA Wax on Water) about overcoming depression.

 For what in your life do you feel most grateful?

-My brain, which is somewhat contradictory as it’s also my brain that can make me the most miserable and wretched!
-When I’m flowing with creativity, I love my brain and the things it comes up with – it makes the world an amazing place for me – but for every up there has to be a down…and when it’s down, it’s really down.
+When I’m flowing with creativity, I love my brain and the things it comes up with – it makes the world an amazing place for me.
+But for every up there has to be a down…and when it’s down, it’s really down.
 Ultimately, having suffered from depression on and off throughout my life I very much think of a good day in the same way that the Greek philosopher Epicurus defined the word pleasure.
 He said ‘true pleasure is the absence of pain’.
 Freedom from pain (mental or otherwise) is the thing I am always most grateful for.

 What would constitute a ‘perfect’ day for you?

-An icing on the cake day would be one where I would be out and about and laughing with friends for part of the day and then being creative through music or writing later on.
-Also I love to travel and see new cultures – it expands the sense of self and is inspiring.
+I would be out and about and laughing with friends and then being creative through music or writing later on.
+Also, I love to travel and see new cultures – it expands the sense of self and is inspiring.

 Complete this sentence: “Ace mental health for me means…”

-Retaining my sense of humour.
-When I can’t laugh at things and suddenly everything is upsetting to me – that’s when I know that I’m heading to the dark side…recognising that is important because if I can see that in myself, then I can put in place my coping techniques and support system before things go too far.
+When I can’t laugh at things and suddenly everything is upsetting to me – that’s when I know that I’m heading to the dark side.
+Recognising that is important because if I can see that in myself.
+This way, I can put in place my coping techniques and support system before things go too far.

 What do you eat to stay healthy?